When Kiss Flipped the Script With ‘Symphony: Alive IV’

-Their first live album saved their career.
-The second confirmed their place as global superstars, and the third proved they could succeed without two original members and their famous facepaint.
+Kiss' first live album saved their career.
+The second confirmed their place as global superstars, and the third proved they could succeed without two original members and their famous face paint.
 So what could Kiss possibly do to make their fourth live album different?

 Go to the symphony, of course.
-The group, now back in makeup and costumes, performed a special concert in Australia with the Melbourne Symphony Orchestra in February of 2003, and released the bombastic results as a double-live album on July 22 of that same year.
+The group, now back in makeup and costumes, performed a special concert in Australia with the Melbourne Symphony Orchestra in February 2003, and released the bombastic results as a double live album on July 22 that year.

-By the time the Melbourne concert came around, Frehley had once again departed the group, leaving new (and current) lead guitarist Tommy Thayer with a rather daunting task.
-Not only would his first public show as a member of Kiss be recorded and filmed for future release, but it would be set up unlike any show in the group's history.
+By the time the Melbourne concert came around, Frehley had once again departed the group, leaving new guitarist Tommy Thayer with a rather daunting task.
+Not only would his first public show as a member of Kiss be recorded and filmed for future release, but it would be set up unlike any in the group's history.
 No pressure!

 After playing six songs by themselves, Kiss were joined by the orchestra's string section for a five-song acoustic set featuring ballads such as "Beth" and "Shandi," which was a massive hit for the group Down Under back in 1980.
 Then, all hell broke loose, as the full 60-member orchestra joined the group for over-the-top readings of their biggest hits.